ArielCoinOrg/arielcoin/doc/sparknet-guide.md

-# Qtum Sparknet Usage and Information
+# Ariel Sparknet Usage and Information

-Qtum is a decentralized blockchain project built on Bitcoin's UTXO model, but with support for Ethereum Virtual Machine based smart contracts.
+Ariel is a decentralized blockchain project built on Bitcoin's UTXO model, but with support for Ethereum Virtual Machine based smart contracts.
 It achieves this through the revolutionary Account Abstraction Layer.
-For more general information about Qtum as well as links to join our community, go to https://qtum.org
+For more general information about Ariel as well as links to join our community, go to https://arielcoin.org

-Welcome to Qtum Sparknet, the first public testnet for the Qtum blockchain.
+Welcome to Ariel Sparknet, the first public testnet for the Ariel blockchain.
 Sparknet is designed primarily for developers, and as such documentation at this point will be technical and suited more for developers.
 The mainnet is expected to be released in September and will be suited for the general public.
 Testnet tokens do not hold any value and should not be traded for any monetary instruments.
 The testnet can be reset or forked at anytime as deemed necessary for development.
 Sparknet does not include support for Mutualized Proof Of Stake, or for the Decentralized Governance Protocol.
 Both of these features are implemented, and their code is available on alternative branches (check the pull requests), but have not been tested and proven stable enough to include in this testnet.
-They will be implemented in the 2nd public testnet for Qtum.
+They will be implemented in the 2nd public testnet for Ariel.

-# Using Smart Contracts with Qtum
+# Using Smart Contracts with Ariel

-The smart contract interface in Qtum still requires some technical knowledge.
+The smart contract interface in Ariel still requires some technical knowledge.
 The GUI is not completed yet, so all smart contract interation must happen either using `ariel-cli` at the command line, or in the debug window of `ariel-qt`.

 To demonstrate how to deploy and interact with a simple we will use this contract:

     pragma solidity ^0.4.0;

-    contract QtumTest {
+    contract ArielTest {
        uint storedNumber;
-       function QtumTest() {
+       function ArielTest() {
            storedNumber=1;
        }
        function setNumber(uint number) public{